The ``regate`` (singular ``regata``) are Venetian regattas or rowing races taking place in Venice since centuries

 but a bright blue flag!

 Actually, no rower gets any medal.
-The “voga veneta” rewards are not medal, but hand made flags that are assigned to every member of the first four boats.
+The “voga veneta” rewards are not medals, but handmade flags that are assigned to every member of the first four boats.

 The winning boat is awarded red flags, the second boat white flags, the third received green flags, and the fourth receives blue flags.